-Includes 22 hours of instruction, 6 nights lodging, 6 breakfasts, AND a traditional Zapotec cooking class with lunch.
-Perfect for fiber artists, weavers, knitters, natural dye aficionados, artists, teachers.
-A great shared experience for parents and children.
+Includes 22 hours of instruction, 4 nights lodging, 4 breakfasts and 4 dinners.
+Perfect for fiber artists, weavers, knitters, natural dye users, artists, teachers.
+A great shared experience for families, too.

 Not only will you learn the way Zapotecs have been weaving for over 500 years, and dyeing for millenia, you will be experiencing village life through a very unique and personal perspective.

-The Federico Chavez Sosa family has traveled and exhibited throughout the United States, are in the permanent collections of galleries, museums and artists, including the Snite Museum of Art at the University of Notre Dame.
+About the Chavez Santiago Family Weavers.
+They have traveled and exhibited throughout the United States, are in the permanent collections of galleries, museums and artists, including the Snite Museum of Art at the University of Notre Dame.
 They have exhibited and lectured widely, including at the National Museum of Mexican Art (Chicago), the San Jose (CA) Quilt and Textile Museum, the American Tapestry Alliance, University of North Carolina at Chapel Hill, Purdue University, and the University of California at Santa Cruz.